zyadmoataz/zyadmoataz/README.md

 #### 🚧 Focused on mastering front-end development with a keen interest in React and its ecosystem.

 #### 🛠️ Proficient in HTML5, CSS3, JavaScript, and modern CSS frameworks like Tailwind CSS, Bootstrap 5, and Styled Components.
-Skilled in React, React Hooks, Redux, Redux Toolkit, and React Query.
+Skilled in React, React Hooks, Redux, Next JS, Typescript, and React Query.

 #### 📚 Dedicated to continuous learning, always eager to grasp new technologies in the rapidly evolving front-end landscape.